The Role of Parents in Preventing Unplanned Pregnancies & STIs: Guiding Teens Toward Safe Choices and Mutual Climax

 🔹 They have the right to make decisions about their own bodies.

-3. Explain the significance of Safe Choices.
+Explain the Significance of Safe Choices

 Engage in transparent dialogue regarding peer pressure, emotional readiness, and contraception.
 Communicate to them that safety is the key to a child's growth, not fear.
+Include real-world examples such as how understanding and preparing for mutual climax in relationships is an important part of mature intimacy.

 The Importance of Normalizing Condom Use as Part of Healthy Intimacy

 Due to embarrassment, misinformation, or stigma, many teenagers skip using condoms.
 The role of parents in transforming this mindset is significant.
+Conversations around intimacy should also include respectful discussions about mutual climax intimacy, and how safety and pleasure can coexist through the right choices.

 How to Normalize Condom Use: